-From 1939 to 1973, it was the Catalina Federal Prison Camp.
-The inmates who built the Catalina Highway were the original occupants.
+From 1939 to 1973, it was the Catalina Federal Honor Camp.
+The inmates who built the Catalina Highway up Mount Lemmon were the original occupants.
 Conscientious objectors were also housed there during WW II.

-Today, all that remains is a small collection of stone steps and foundations losing a battle with weeds and weather.
+Today, all that remains of the camp is a small collection of stone steps and foundations losing a battle with weeds and the weather.
 A forest service campground is nearby.

 Listen to the story:

 Heidi Schewel, the spokeswoman for the Coronado National Forest, recalled that many people felt Prison Camp was an inappropriate name for a recreation site.
 A suggestion was made to rename it after Gordon Hirabayashi, the camp’s most well-known occupant, and erect a small display explaining his significance.